cfjedimaster/raymondcamden2023/src/posts/2023/08/25/2023-08-25-working-with-the-storage-api.md

 The Storage API breaks down to a few core methods:

 * Check for the *type* of persistence: One thing that is possibly a bit confusing is how the browser handles "persistent" data.
 If you're like me, you hear persistent and assume it means, well, persistent.
-That's not quite the base.
+That's not quite right.
 A browser will persist data but also evict it if storage begins to get limited.
 Think of it like a casual relationship.
 The data can stick around, but there are no guarantees if things get sticky.

 * Ask to be persisted: Again, this could be confusing, but this is really the ability to ask for "more* persistent persistent data.
 This means that the browser won't willy nilly delete the data, but rather ask the user if they're cool giving the website more storage.
 Asking to be persisted is basically asking your girl/boyfriend to get married.